Baozpy/Analysis_VLM_memory_decay/README.md

 ## 6. Qualitative Analysis

-In addition to numerical metrics, the project also includes qualitative case studies.
+In addition to numerical metrics, this project also includes qualitative case studies.

 These examples help explain why a model fails.
 Common failure patterns include: